-Editor’s Note: John Duffy’s piece on recurring gun violence in America appeared in this magazine for the first time in 2015, and it continues to have tragic — and repeated — relevance almost seven years later.
+Editor’s Note: John Duffy’s piece on recurring gun violence in America appeared in this magazine for the first time in 2015, and it continues to have tragic — and repeated — relevance eight years later.

 By now, we have a public template for responding to gun massacres in America.

 The location doesn’t matter: A college campus in Virginia, an elementary school in Connecticut, a place of worship in South Carolina.

 The number of victims doesn’t matter: 33 college students killed at Virginia Tech; 20 children and six school staff slaughtered at Sandy Hook Elementary; nine worshipers killed at the Charleston Church.
 And now 10 more Americans murdered at Umpqua Community College in Roseburg, Oregon.